History of scientific method: Classical antiquity

 Greek-speaking ancient philosophers engaged in the earliest known forms of what is today recognized as a rational theoretical science, with the move towards a more rational understanding of nature which began at least since the Archaic Period (650 – 480 BCE) with the Presocratic school.
 Thales was the first known philosopher to use natural explanations, proclaiming that every event had a natural cause, even though he is known for saying "all things are full of gods" and sacrificed an ox when he discovered his theorem.
 Leucippus, went on to develop the theory of atomism – the idea that everything is composed entirely of various imperishable, indivisible elements called atoms.
 This was elaborated in great detail by Democritus.

 Similar atomist ideas emerged independently among ancient Indian philosophers of the Nyaya, Vaisesika and Buddhist schools.
 In particular, like the Nyaya, Vaisesika, and Buddhist schools, the Cārvāka epistemology was materialist, and skeptical enough to admit perception as the basis for unconditionally true knowledge, while cautioning that if one could only infer a truth, then one must also harbor a doubt about that truth; an inferred truth could not be unconditional.

 Towards the middle of the 5th century BCE, some of the components of a scientific tradition were already heavily established, even before Plato, who was an important contributor to this emerging tradition, thanks to the development of deductive reasoning, as propounded by his student, Aristotle.
-In Protagoras (318d-f), Plato mentioned the teaching of arithmetic, astronomy and geometry in schools.
+In Protagoras (318d–f), Plato mentioned the teaching of arithmetic, astronomy and geometry in schools.
 The philosophical ideas of this time were mostly freed from the constraints of everyday phenomena and common sense.
 This denial of reality as we experience it reached an extreme in Parmenides who argued that the world is one and that change and subdivision do not exist.

+As early as the 4th century BCE, armillary spheres had been invented in China, and in the 3rd century BCE in Greece for use in astronomy; their use was promulgated thereafter, for example by § Ibn al-Haytham, and by § Tycho Brahe.

 In the 3rd and 4th centuries BCE, the Greek physicians Herophilos (335–280 BCE) and Erasistratus of Chios employed experiments to further their medical research; Erasistratus at one time repeatedly weighed a caged bird, and noted its weight loss between feeding times.